-At Bendit Weinstock, P.A., our personal injury attorneys are able to investigate slip and fall injuries and determine who is responsible for your compensation.
+At Bendit Weinstock, P.A., our New Jersey slip and fall attorneys are able to investigate premises liability injuries and determine who is responsible for your compensation.
 We give each client personalized attention directly from our attorneys.
 You will not have to go through a paralegal.

 Common Causes of Slip & Falls

-Our injury attorneys can investigate your fall, as well as contact appropriate experts to conduct a site inspection and evaluation to determine the cause of your fall and whether or not the business entity or property owner was responsible for causing your accident.
+Our New Jersey slip and fall lawyers can investigate your fall, as well as contact appropriate experts to conduct a site inspection and evaluation to determine the cause of your fall and whether or not the business entity or property owner was responsible for causing your accident.

 Common causes of slip and fall accidents include:

 - Uneven surfaces: Rugs, uneven floorboards, or damaged tile can cause tripping, as can construction areas that should be roped off

 - Slippery floors: Newly mopped floors or floors wet with rain and melted snow can cause slips

 - Clutter: Tools, work equipment, or un-shelved stock left in store aisles or on a walkway can cause visitors to trip